synapse-garden/phoenix-cxx/README.md

 You'll also need to download and install [SDL 2.0.3](https://www.libsdl.org/download-2.0.php) for Windows.
 Use the binary .zip file.
-You should put this in its own folder in your dev libraries and [set an SDL2DIR environment variable](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sysdm_advancd_environmnt_addchange_variable.mspx?mfr=true) to the location.
+You should put this in its own folder in your dev libraries and [set an environment variable named SDL2DIR](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sysdm_advancd_environmnt_addchange_variable.mspx?mfr=true) to the location.
 This will let CMake find the library.

 On that note, you'll also need [CMake 3.1.0 or higher](http://www.cmake.org/download/) to actually build the software.